De-lamination of coatings can occur between the coating system and the substrate.

-Polyurethane and Epoxy floor finishes dry to a highly inert film and they will not adhere to other coats, unless they are surface activated.
+Polyurethane and Epoxy floor finishes dry to a highly inert film and they will not adhere to other coats unless they are surface activated.
 Good sanding followed by vacuuming is essential to achieve a mechanical activation for proper bonding.
 The sanded surface should appear uniformly dull after sanding.
 The surface is not sufficiently activated if the screen or sandpaper caused only a few scratches on the floor.
-It is recommended that 120-150 grit be used.
+Use 120-150 grit.

-The use of mixed system can create a lot of problems.
-Evaluation of all systems used prior to application needs to be carried out.
+The use of a mixed system can create a lot of problems.
+Test products before full application of the coating .
 Especially the use of tints in clear coats

 How to avoid de-lamination

-Wash epoxy and polyurethane floors with Fortis Floor Prep prior to sanding process, particularly in kitchens and around tables where silicone spray may have been used.
+Wash epoxy and polyurethane floors with Fortis Floor Prep before the sanding process, particularly in kitchens and around tables.

 Keep application equipment clean.